yashsahugtx/skype-docs/Skype/SDN/articles/conferenceid-element-connectioninfotype-complextype-skype-sdn-2-2-d.md

 (ConnectionInfoType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 Identifier to correlate call legs that belong to the same conference.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information